kevinsawicki/http-request/README.md

 A simple convenience library for using a [HttpURLConnection](http://download.oracle.com/javase/6/docs/api/java/net/HttpURLConnection.html) to make requests and access the response.

+This library is available under the [MIT License](http://www.opensource.org/licenses/mit-license.php).

 ## Usage

 The http-request library is available from [Maven Central](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.github.kevinsawicki%22%20AND%20a%3A%22http-request%22).